Best Cast Iron Teapot To Make A Great Cuppa

 Hobnail design.

-If you are looking for an authentic Japanese teapot, check out the hobnail on Amazon (Affiliate Link).
+If you want an authentic Japanese teapot, check out the hobnail on Amazon (Affiliate Link).

 Iwachu Teardrop Teapot